rinnocenti/innocenti-openlock/README.md

 #### Passive Find Trap DC
 the value for the difficulty class to find the trap in distance, will be tested against the passive perception, if it is not successful a test of the perception or investigation skill will be requested.
+Passive perception serves to locate secret doors, verify that the player has the right key, and / or display the name and image of the correct key.

 #### Force Lock DC
 the value for the difficulty class to force open the lock, the player will make a strength test against this value to open the lock.
 The lock will only be broken if the player passes the CD + Threshold test.